 1936 Modulated CW frequencies 405 & 500 kHz

-1939 A November news item reports planning to move from Gonzales Hill,
+1939 A November news item reports early planning to move from

-Victoria out to a 10 acre plot in Gordon Head, Saanich, some 15 km northward.
-Gonzales area
+Gonzales Hill, Victoria out to a 10 acre plot in Gordon Head, Saanich, some 15 km

-was getting built up, and the Gordon Head area was then a farming area.
-A six room house is
+reception.
+Gordon Head area was then a rural area with little interference.
+A six room

 New CW transmitters include 2 kW and 1 kW.
-200 Watt 3 channel crystal controlled CW/Phone short wave transmitter. two steel self supporting towers are being erected.
-Also new operator dwelling constructed.
+200 Watt 3 channel crystal controlled CW/Phone short wave transmitter.
+Two steel self supporting towers are being erected.